kriegerm/kriegerm/README.md

 I'm a computational biologist studying host-microbe interactions in cancer.
 I love applying my background knowledge in experimental molecular biology to analze omics datasets and uncover new mechanisms that drive disease progression.
 I am also passionate about utilizing computational methods for discovering novel biomarkers for early disease detection.
 <br>

 - 🔬 Computational postdoc at the Knight Cancer Instutite within OHSU
+- 🥼 Experienced with all things NGS data analysis
 - 🧬 Interested in microbiome analysis, single-cell data, multi-omics, and data integration
 - 💻 R, Python, Linux, SLURM
 - 🌱 Open to industry career opportunities!